Criminal Penalties for Fake Vaccine Cards

 People who intentionally create, sell, buy, or possess fake vaccine cards could face criminal charges.

-While the number of businesses and industries requiring people to show a COVID-19 vaccination card has decreased, proof of vaccination continues to be a part of life.
-In an effort to get around vaccination rules, some have attempted forging or using fake vaccination cards.
-Others are turning a quick profit by producing or selling fraudulent vaccine cards or scamming individuals into sending money for these cards.
+At the height of the COVID-19 pandemic, many businesses, industries, and government agencies required people to show COVID-19 vaccination cards.
+To get around vaccination rules, some people attempted to forge or use fake vaccination cards.
+Others turned a quick profit by producing or selling fraudulent vaccine cards or scamming individuals into sending money for these cards.

 Fake Vaccination Cards: Federal Crimes and Penalties

-The U.S. Department of Justice continues to warn the public about COVID-19 vaccination card schemes and the associated criminal charges and penalties for those committing the fraud.
+During the pandemic, the U.S. Department of Justice warned the public about COVID-19 vaccination card schemes and the associated criminal charges and penalties for those committing the fraud.

 Counterfeit Vaccination Cards With Federal Agency Seal

-A vaccination card carries the federal seal of the Centers for Disease Control and Prevention (CDC).
-Making, selling, and transferring counterfeit cards with the CDC seal are felonies under federal law and carry the possibility of up to five years in prison.
+Vaccination cards carry the federal seal of the Centers for Disease Control and Prevention (CDC).
+Wrongfully or fraudulently using the seal of any government department or agency is a felony under federal law and carries the possibility of up to five years in prison.
 This same penalty applies if a person buys, procures, or uses a counterfeit vaccination card knowing the card is a fake.
-(18 U.S.C. § 1017 (2022).)
+(18 U.S.C. § 1017 (2025).)

 Unlawful Use or Theft of Vaccination Cards

-A person who unlawfully uses a legitimate vaccination card can also face federal penalties.
-The federal government ordered and contracted for the production and distribution of COVID-19 vaccination cards, which prosecutors argue makes the card government property.
+People who unlawfully used legitimate vaccination cards also faced potential federal penalties during the COVID-19 pandemic.
+The federal government ordered and contracted for the production and distribution of COVID-19 vaccination cards, which prosecutors argued made the cards government property.

 Stealing or converting government property for one's own use is a federal crime.
-For example, a person who steals legitimate vaccination cards—say from a hospital—could be charged under this law.
+For example, a pharmacist who stole legitimate vaccination cards was charged under this law.
 This law also prohibits someone in lawful possession of vaccination cards from fraudulently converting them for their own use.
-An example would be a pharmacist who forges information on legitimate cards and sells them.
 Penalties under this law depend on the value of the property involved.
 Misdemeanor penalties apply if the value is $1,000 or less.
 If the value exceeds this amount, a person could face a 10-year felony.
-(18 U.S.C. § 641 (2022).)
+(18 U.S.C. § 641 (2025).)

 Wire and Mail Fraud